kubevault/prometheus-exporter/docs/concepts/vault-server-crds/storage/filesystem.md

 ### file.volumeClaimTemplate

-`file.volumeClaimTemplate` is a `required` field that specifies a [PersistentVolumeClaim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) object that  will provide stable storage using PersistentVolumes provisioned by a PersistentVolume Provisioner.
-The KubeVault operator will patch the PVC if it already exists otherwise, it will create a new PVC.
-On the deletion of VaultServer CRD, the PVC will not be affected.
+`file.volumeClaimTemplate` is a `required` field that specifies a [PersistentVolumeClaim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) object that  will provide storage for Vault server.
+The KubeVault operator will use the PVC if it already exists, otherwise, it will create a new PVC.
+On the deletion of VaultServer CRD, the PVC will be left intact.
+To clean up, you must delete the PVC manually.

 ```yaml
 file: